bdlm/cast/README.md

 ¹ Negative signed or float value → `uint*`: error.
 Use `Op{ABS, true}` to take the absolute value instead.\
 ² float/complex → `int*`: truncates toward zero via `math.Floor`. `1.9 → 1`, `-1.9 → -1`.
 Does not round.\
-³ complex → real numeric: the imaginary part is discarded; only the real component is used.\
+³ complex → int*/uint*: the imaginary part is discarded; only the real component is used (see ᵏ for float* targets).\
 ⁴ `string` → `bool`: only `"1"/"0"/"t"/"f"/"true"/"false"` and their case variants (`"True"`, `"TRUE"`, …) return `true`.\
 ⁵ `string` → numeric: parsed as float64 via `strconv.ParseFloat`; non-numeric strings error.
 Float strings truncate when targeting `int*`.\
 ⁶ `[]byte` → `string`: direct `string(b)`, not element-wise — bypasses JSON encoding.\